camntaylor/cameronntaylor.github.io/index.md

 model is able to rationalize many of the motivating facts.
 A simple form of the model is jointly estimated to more directly compare and quantify the mechanisms.
-Sending the price of biological children to infinity induces four times more foster families while sending the time cost of foster children to 0 induces 50% more families families.
+Sending the price of biological children to infinity induces four times more foster families while sending the time cost of foster children to 0 induces 50% more families.
 The model and data suggest that foster children are not perfect substitutes for biological children.
 Alternative theories are discussed in the context of the data and empirical results.
  </details>